kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

  }'
 ```

-Each client who subscribes to the room will receive the following notification:
+Each client subscribing to the room will receive the following notification:

 <details><summary>Click to expand</summary>
 <pre>